grosser/rhr/Readme.md

-Ruby Hypertext Refinements -- the ease of PHP with the elegance of Ruby
+Ruby Hypertext Refinement -- the ease of PHP with the elegance of Ruby

 Install
 =======